Bishop Grimes Junior/Senior High School

 Bishop Grimes Junior/Senior High School was a private, Roman Catholic high school in East Syracuse, New York.
 It was located within the Roman Catholic Diocese of Syracuse.
 This school had more than 350 students in grades seven through twelve.

 The school's closure was announced in early 2025.
-Bishop Grimes has now merged with Bishop Ludden which is now Bishop Ludden-Grimes.
+Bishop Grimes has now merged with Bishop Ludden to establish Bishop Ludden-Grimes Junior/Senior High School.

 History

 Bishop Grimes Junior/Senior High School was established in 1966.
 It was named after the second bishop of Syracuse, John Grimes.

+During its inaugural years, the school was staffed by a combination of Marist Fathers, diocesan priests, the Sisters of St. Joseph of Carondelet, and lay teachers.
+Enrollment grew steadily through the late 1960s, peaking in the 1970s with a student body exceeding 1,000.

 The school had students from almost every public school district in Onondaga County, and every Catholic parish in the Diocese of Syracuse.
 In 2005, they were in the Top 50 Catholic High Schools in the USA based on academics by the Cardinal Newman Society.

 In February 2025, the Diocese of Syracuse announced that Bishop Grimes would be closed at the end of the 2024/2025 school year, and merged to Bishop Ludden Junior/Senior High School.